Territory of Hawaii: Democratic Revolution of 1954

 The Democratic Revolution of 1954 was a nonviolent revolution consisting of general strikes, protests, and other acts of civil disobedience.
-The Revolution culminated in the territorial elections of 1954 where the reign of the Hawaii Republican Party in the legislature came to an abrupt end, as they were voted out of office to be replaced by members of the Democratic Party of Hawaii.
+The Revolution culminated in the territorial elections of 1954 where the dominance of the Hawaii Republican Party in the legislature came to an abrupt end, as it was voted out of office to be replaced by members of the Democratic Party of Hawaii.

 Hawaii 7

 During the years leading up to the ousting of the Republican Party, Cold War fears brewed and the U.S. was in the middle of the Second Red Scare.
 The FBI employed the Smith Act toward the ILWU and Communist Party of Hawaii, arresting those who would become known as the Hawaii 7 on August 28, 1951, in synchronized raids at 6:30 that morning.
 They were convicted in a two-year-long trial.
-The Hawaii 7 were eventually released in 1958.
+The Hawaii 7 were eventually released in 1958: